Customer Service

 How to Say “NO” to Customers in a Positive Way: 8 First-Hand Tips

-Everyone has rejected a customer at least once.
-But how to say "NO" to a client sounding positive?
-There are 8 most helpful ways to do just that (the experts' recommendations are included, too!)
+How to say "NO" to a client sounding positive?
+There are 8 most helpful ways to do just that!

 Written by Olesia Melnichenko

-No secret, people don’t react well to a “No”.
-When we hear this word, our brain releases cortisol, the hormone of stress, which leads to anger and disappointment.
+It’s no secret people don’t react well to a “No.” When we hear this word, our brain releases cortisol, the stress hormone, which leads to anger and disappointment.

 Usually, the side effect of a negative answer is long conversations, anger, misunderstanding, and further escalations.
 To have more context, look at two hypothetical conversations that could take place between, say, Chris and Sarah, Phoebe and Jill.